Orchard Central: Architecture

 Orchard Central was designed by DP Architects.
 It is designed as Singapore's first vertical mall, and it consists of 12 floors above ground and 2 basement levels.
-Unlike traditional mall designs, a central atrium is omitted and It also features a "super escalator", which takes pedestrians on the street level directly up to Level 4.
+Unlike traditional mall designs, a central atrium is omitted.
+It also features a "super escalator", which takes pedestrians from the street level directly up to Level 4.
 The mall is served by a total of 52 escalators (including 6 super escalators) and 12 glass elevators.

 The building has space for up to 400 stores, including flagship facilities for Uniqlo, the largest in Singapore, a 24 hours Don Don Donki store and Tokyu Hands.
 It also contains fourteen floors of space and numerous restaurants and cafes.
 The mall also contains a terminal for tourist buses, a tourist information center, currency exchanges and duty exemption services catering to tourists.

-The mall features a 140m shopping street discovery walk and a green roof which are both open 24 hours to the public.
-Designed by Japanese design house Super Potato, the green roof features 3 large living walls and balcony rail on the 11th floor and 2 lower green walls on the 12th-floor roof terrace.
+The mall features a 140-meter shopping street discovery walk and a green roof which are both open 24 hours to the public.
+Designed by Japanese design house Super Potato, the green roof features three large living walls and balcony rail on the 11th floor and two lower green walls on the 12th-floor roof terrace.
 There is also a biological pond located on the 12th storey of the green roof.

 Other features of the mall includes open sided galleries and multiple atriums.
 The mall is connected to 313@Somerset and Orchard Gateway.